Don’t worry, this is totally normal.

 If you’re still finding that your sheets shed, there are a couple of things you can do.

 1. Avoid tumble drying

-The first thing is to make sure that you try avoid tumble drying your sheets and air dry them instead.
-Tumble drying is abrasive on the delicate linen fibers, and will ensure that shedding continues.
+The first thing is to make sure that you try to avoid tumble drying your sheets and air dry them instead.
+Tumble drying is abrasive on the delicate linen fibres, and will ensure that shedding continues.
 If you want to tumble dry, try drying your sheets on a lower heat setting and for a short period of time, completing the drying process by hanging up your linen on the line.
 But really, the best thing to do is air dry from start to finish.
 This is the gentlest, most life-prolonging thing for your linen sheets.
 Washing them on a cold machine wash and then hanging them out to dry will ensure that your sheets stay fresh and relatively shed-free over time.

 2. Stop cramming your washing machine with items